Lower back tattoo: OK to have an epidural?

 - Recent and the affected skin is still healing

-If you have a lower back tattoo and decide to have an epidural during labor, the anesthesiologist will likely try to insert the needle through skin that isn't tattooed — such as an open area in the tattoo design.
+If you have a lower back tattoo and decide to have an epidural during labor, the doctor giving the epidural (anesthesiologist) will likely try to insert the needle through skin that isn't tattooed — such as an open area in the tattoo design.
 If possible, the anesthesiologist might choose a different space along your lower back.

 If that isn't possible, the anesthesiologist might nick your skin before inserting the needle.
 This reduces any possible risk associated with trapping tattoo pigment inside the needle or depositing the pigment into deeper tissues.